 Preventing Eyelid Cysts

-An congenital eyelid cyst (a nevus) cannot be prevented.
-However, most types of eyelid cysts can be prevented by maintaining basic hygiene habits and by avoiding sharing certain items with others (e.g., towels, make-up, and eye drops).
-Keeping your hands clean can prevent bacteria from being transferred when you touch or rub your eyes.
+Most types of eyelid cysts can be prevented by maintaining basic hygiene habits and by avoiding sharing certain items with others (e.g., towels, make-up, and eye drops).
+Keeping your hands clean can prevent bacteria from being transferred when you touch your eyes.
 If you are prone to a certain type of eyelid cyst, such as chalazia, ask your eye doctor about additional prevention steps.

 Talking to Your Eye Doctor

 - What can I do to prevent eyelid cysts from recurring?

 - Are there any over-the-counter products available to help reduce symptoms?